Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Dr. Johnny's Personal Journey to This Discovery

-Dr. Johnny's journey and experience led him to his conclusions.
-His insights offer a unique view of the healthcare system's flaws.
+Dr. Johnny's journey and experience as a Laboratory Naturopathic Doctor and author led him to these conclusions, offering a unique perspective on the flaws of the healthcare system.

 The True Cost of Chronic Illness in America

-Chronic illness in America has a big impact, both on medical costs and on finances.
-Diseases like diabetes, heart disease, and arthritis affect many people.
-This puts a big strain on both individuals and the healthcare system.
+Chronic illness in America has a significant impact, both in terms of medical costs and broader financial consequences.
+Diseases like diabetes, heart disease, and arthritis affect millions, straining individuals and the healthcare system.

 Beyond Medical Bills: The Complete Financial Impact